-Other than the change of auditor that occurred on November 5, 2009 and is disclosed in the Current Report on Form 8-K/A filed on January 4, 2010, we have had no other changes to our certified independent accountants within the past two fiscal years.
+We ahd a change of auditor that occurred on November 5, 2009 and is disclosed in the Current Report on Form 8-K/A filed on January 4, 2010.
+The auditor of Fresh, Start Private Management, Inc. prior to the transaction with Fresh Start Private.
+Inc. resigned on November 22, 2011.
+We have had no other changes to our certified independent accountants within the past two fiscal years.